-When we introduced the token formers for product, coproduct, and dependent types in Section 2 we said that the constructors for a type give us all the tokens of
+When we introduced the token formers for product, coproduct, and dependent types in Section 2 we said that the constructors for a type give us all the tokens of that type.
+So, for example, we said that every token in A + B is either inl(a) for some a:A or inr(b) for some b:B, because inl and inr are the two constructors

-$^{^{21}}$ We might wonder how much of the sophistication of homotopy theory is really required to get the above argument moving, and imagine that a stripped-down version might be given that avoids these technical details.
+21 We might wonder how much of the sophistication of homotopy theory is really required to get the above argument moving, and imagine that a stripped-down version might be given that avoids these technical details.
 That is, we might seek to give an argument for path induction modelled on the above but using only an intuitive pre-mathematical notion of space, point, and path.
-However, it is not at all clear that our ordinary common-sense notion of space supports the features required by the above argument: that identifications between points can be understood as paths, that paths can be continuously retracted without losing their essential features, and so on.
+However, it is not at all clear that our ordinary common-sense notion of space supports the features required by the above argument: that identifications between points can be understood as paths, that paths can be continuously retracted without losing their essential features, and so for the coproduct.
+Likewise, we said that every token of $A \times B$ is of the form (a,b) for some a : A and some b : B.

-$^{^{22}}$ Aside from the argument via the Yoneda lemma mentioned in footnote 15.
+22 Aside from the argument via the Yoneda lemma mentioned in footnote 15.

 However, now that we've introduced identity types we can turn this claim into a formal statement that can be expressed within the language of HoTT.
 That is, we can state formally that every token of a given type is equal to the output of one of the token constructors for that type.
-Thus, for example, for every token c : A + B we have either a token of type $Id{A+B}(c, inl(a))$ for some a : A or a token of type $Id{A+B}(c, inl(a))$ for some b : B. More formally:
+Thus, for example, for every token c : A + B we have either a token of type $Id{A+B}(c,inl(a))$ for some a : A or a token of type $Id{A+B}(c,inr(b))$ for some b : B. More formally:

-$$\prod{\mathsf{c}:A+B} \left(\sum{\mathtt{a}:A} \mathtt{Id}{\mathtt{A}+\mathtt{B}}(\mathtt{c},\mathtt{inl}(\mathtt{a})) \ + \ \sum{\mathtt{b}:B} \mathtt{Id}{\mathtt{A}+\mathtt{B}}(\mathtt{c},\mathtt{inr}(\mathtt{b})) \right)$$
+$$\prod{c:A+B} \left(\sum{a:A} \text{Id}{A+B} (c, \text{inl}(a)) \; + \; \sum{b:B} \text{Id}{A+B} (c, \text{inr}(b)) \right)$$